ArnoldUK/Faux86-remake/README.md

 ## Current Status

-Preparing Upload of inital build v1.0
+Preparing Upload of initial build v1.0

 # Release Notes
 Faux86-remake is still work in progress but fixes many issues and adds more features including: